Mr. Potato Head: Subsequent developments

 In 1995, Mr. Potato Head was featured in a leading role in the Disney/Pixar animated feature Toy Story, with the voice provided by comedian Don Rickles.
-Mr. Potato Head later returned in Toy Story's three sequels — Toy Story 2 (1999), Toy Story 3 (2010) and Toy Story 4 (2019) — with Rickles reprising the role; however, Rickles died in April 2017 due to kidney failure, so Pixar used unused archival audio of his voice for the latter film.
+Mr. Potato Head later returned in Toy Story's four sequels — Toy Story 2 (1999), Toy Story 3 (2010), Toy Story 4 (2019), and Toy Story 5 (2026) — with Rickles reprising the role; however, Rickles died in April 2017 due to kidney failure, so Pixar used unused archival audio of his voice for the fourth release, the character being recast and performed by Jeff Bergman in the fifth.
 Also in 1995, the Mr. Potato Head Pals Mix 'n' Match game was made.
 This box contained four bodies and four sets each of hands, eyes, noses, mouths, hats, and shoes.
 Aimed at young children, the goal of the game was to build characters to match the provided cards.

 In 2000, Mr. Potato Head was inducted into the National Toy Hall of Fame at The Strong in Rochester, New York.
 In 2006, Hasbro also began to sell sets of pieces without bodies for customers to add to their collections.
 Some of these themed sets included Chef, Construction Worker, Firefighter, Halloween, King, Mermaid, Police Officer, Pirate, Princess, Rockstar, and Santa Claus.
 In the same year, Hasbro introduced a line called "Sports Spuds" with a generic plastic potato (smaller than the standard size) customized to a wide variety of professional sports teams.
 In 2010, Hasbro received a Toy & Game Innovation Award from Chicago's Museum of Science and Industry.
 In the same year, Hasbro tweaked the Mr. and Mrs. Potato Head body design to give it a slimmer appearance, commonly referred to as "Active Adventures".
 As of 2012, sales of Mr. Potato Head and related products were reported to have exceeded 100 million units since the original release.
 On February 25, 2021, Hasbro dropped the honorific in the brand name and began marketing the toy simply as "Potato Head", while retaining the individual characters of Mr. and Mrs. Potato Head.
 However, several media outlets misinterpreted the announcement as stating that all Potato Head products would henceforth be gender neutral.
 While continuing to offer the classic Mr. and Mrs. characters, Hasbro was praised by some for being progressive, although others called it a "PR stunt".
 Since 2024, new models of the Mr. and Mrs. Potato Head toys have been produced.